 Passenger behavior and health concerns are other reasons that can easily cause a flight delay.
 A Ryanair flight from London to Bratislava got recently delayed due to a group of gentlemen going to a bachelor party getting into a brawl with each other after having consumed a considerable amount of alcohol.
 Authorities try to limit this type of behavior by implementing some hefty fines - in this case, the party group faced a fine of £20,000 each.
 Talk about a stupid way to ruin your cheap flight...

 There’s a reason why insurance companies call this an “act of God” - you can’t do much about it.
 Different airports have different standards when it comes to delays caused by poor weather conditions, usually determined by national regulatory bodies.
 Weather delays are much more frequent than you may think and they most certainly do not only happen in the winter.

 Your flight will get delayed sooner or later.
-Do you know what to do when it happens?
+The reason will deterine whether you're eligible for a compensation or not.
+If you're not sure what to do when it happens, just remember this:

 *You might also be interested in: